isagoya/astro-hananiawan-m2/src/pages/md/chapt04.md

 It was after four o’clock in the afternoon when my father suddenly appeared at the home of his second daughter, Kinue.

-"What’s the matter, Father?" she said.
+"What’s the matter with you, Father?" she said.

 "Well, I have something to talk to Yutaka."

 He was always like this.
 He relied on Yutaka Kubo, his son-in-law, whenever he had important consultations.
-His attitude was different than usual.
+He looked different from usual.

 "When will he be back?"

 "I do not know his schedule for the evening, but I will call him," she said.

 Kinue, my elder sister, had been told by her husband not to call him while he was working at the office.
-However, she had no choice but to break the ban when she saw the thoughtful expression on his face.
+However, she had no choice but to break the ban before his worried expression.

 "Mr. Kubo, you have a call.
 I’ll transfer it to you."
 Ms. Touyama, the clerk said in a high-pitched voice, and Mr. Kubo picked up the phone.